aspose-pdf-cloud/Aspose.PDF-Products/pdf/net/conversion/text-to-pdf/_index.md

  Aspose.PDF Cloud developers can easily load & convert Text files to PDF in just a few lines of code.

 {{% /blocks/products/pf/agp/text %}}

-{{< blocks/products/pf/json-ld-howto howToName="How to convert Text to PDF using Cloud .NET SDK" howToDesc="Sample code for Text to PDF C# conversion."
-    stepName1="Create a Configuration object" stepText1="Create a new Configuration object with your Application Secret and Application Key" stepName2="Create an object" stepText2="Create an object to connect to the Cloud API" stepName3="Upload your document" stepText3="Upload your document file" stepName4="Convert document" stepText4="Perform the conversion"
-    stepName5="Download the result" stepText5="Download and save the result"
->}}

 1. Create a new Configuration object with your Application Secret and Application Key
 1. Create an object to connect to the Cloud API